bbepis/NStrip/README.md

 # NStrip
 .NET Assembly stripper, publicizer and general utility tool

+Note: This is less maintained than the BepInEx stripping tool available here: https://github.com/BepInEx/BepInEx.AssemblyPublicizer

 ## Usage
 The general usage of NStrip is `NStrip [options] <input> (<output>)`.
 Input and output can be a file or a folder, but they have to match.
 Output is optional.